pguso/web-components-boilerplate/README.md

 ## Web Components Boilerplate

-A basic setup to handle mupltiple web components with webpack.
+A basic setup to handle mupltiple native custom web components with webpack.
 It has sample code on how to handle attributes, global styling etc.

 ### Setup